linux-surface/surface-aggregator-module/README.md

 #### Via Module Parameters

-The dGPU power-state can also be automatically set when this module is loaded or unloaded via the following module parameters:
+The dGPU power-state can also be automatically set when the HPS module is loaded or unloaded via the following module parameters:

 - `dgpu_power_init`:
   - Description: The power-state to set when loading this module.